top of page

 Advancing Safer Chemicals In Products: The Key Role of Purchasing, 2015

 Information abounds about how and why to purchase more environmentally sustainable products.
 However, little has been written about how purchasing agents can drive, and are driving, the creation of products that are less toxic.
-I convened and facilitated an advisory committee of public and private sector experts in environmental purchasing, reviewed literature and purchasing guides, and interviewed leaders in the field to create this report.
-It identifies why purchasing safer products is important, how purchasers can help drive the creation of more products with safer chemistries, and the pros and cons of product certifications.
-It also contains six case studies of leading-edge public and private organizations that are succeeding in this work, and contains a list of resources.The report was commissioned by the Lowell Center for Sustainable Production, and was done with the support of the Sustainable Purchasing Leadership Council, The Responsible Purchasing Network, and the Green Electronics Council.
+I convened and facilitated an advisory committee of public and private sector experts in environmental purchasing, reviewed literature and purchasing guides, and interviewed leaders in the field.
+The report describes why purchasing safer products is important, how purchasers can drive the creation of more products with safer chemistries, and pros and cons of product certifications.
+It contains six case studies of public and private organizations succeeding in this work, and contains a list of helpful resources.The report was commissioned by the Lowell Center for Sustainable Production, and was done with the support of the Sustainable Purchasing Leadership Council, The Responsible Purchasing Network, and the Green Electronics Council.

 Advancing_Safer_Chem.jpg